VladimirTechMan/salsa-format-spec/README.md

 * __UTC.__ Coordinated Universal Time as maintained by the Bureau International des Poids et Mesures (BIPM).

+* The construction "SALSA file" is used throughout this document in the sense "a file properly created and formatted according to the SALSA specification".

 ##4 The SALSA format

 The SALSA format is based on JSON, as described in RFC 4627.